deterministic-arts/deterministic-arts.wbtree/README.md

    option of a `defstruct` form) itself.
 Only `wbtree:define` must be used to derive new subtypes.

+   Client code must also not derive subtypes from types introduced via `wbtree:define`.

 ## Functions

  - Function `wbtree:ceiling-key` _key_ _object_ `&optional` _default_ &rarr; _key_ _indicator_